ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

 ![image alt text](./media/image_10_a.png)

-7. Drag and drop the Extract-Variables policy so it is before the Product Quota policy
+7. Drag and drop the Extract-Variables policy so it is before the spike arrest policy

 ![image alt text](./media/image_10_b.png)